Winning the High Mix Low Volume Manufacturing Game [ HMLV ]

 Offline Tool Setting can also improve your cycle times because it doesn’t you don’t have to stop the spindles to do it.

 Lastly, if you’re contemplating any new machinery, look for things that will improve any job.
-Machines with faster rapids, faster toolchanges, more acceleration can speed jobs up.
+Machines with faster rapids, faster toolchanges, and more acceleration can speed jobs up.
 Features like higher spindle rpms, through spindle coolant, and high pressure coolant can all make a difference.
 BTW, you can use G-Wizard Calculator to model many of these differences and see what the savings might be on a job.

 Being able to put more tools on the machine as well as being able to change tooling while the machine continues making chips both benefit all jobs.